Nueva Germania: 20th century

 According to Gerard Posner, Josef Mengele, a German war criminal, spent some time in Nueva Germania while he was a fugitive after World War II.
 While Mengele did indeed briefly live in Hohenau, Paraguay (from 1959 to 1960), there is little evidence that Mengele ever lived in Nueva Germania.

 21st century

 Today, Nueva Germania is a quiet and relatively poor agricultural community dedicated to the cultivation of yerba mate and soy beans and the raising of cattle, as well as the production of bricks.
-The three main languages spoken in the community are Spanish, Guaraní, and German.
 The two most common religions practiced are Catholicism and Lutheranism (the latter being practiced mostly by German descendants).
 The history of the town's foundation has led to the celebration of the mixture of German and Paraguayan cultures as a joint heritage of the town, with inhabitants often referring to themselves as Germanino.
 Depending on the situation, people identify as either, German, Paraguayan, or Germanino.

-About 80% of the population speak the Guaraní language.
-The rest speak a combination of German and Spanish.
+The primary languages spoken in Nueva Germania are Spanish, Guaraní (in the form of Jopara) and German.
+In everyday discourse, residents frequently blend these languages.